 - Assist Clubs, member zones and associations in securing and/or leveraging financial commitments from various levels of government, other sport user groups, sponsors, local community and business organisations and/or other strategic partners to contribute towards funding the upgrade of community football facilities

-The overall objectives of the Program are to:
+The key objectives of the Fund are to:

 - Improve the quality and/or quantity of community football club facilities

 - Improve the football experience for players, referees, coaches, administrators and spectators

 - Provide opportunities for more participants to play more football, more often

 - Improve safety at community football facilities (e.g. upgrade of field to provide a safer playing field, access pathways for players, disability ramps)

 - Promote inclusive football opportunities within Clubs (e.g. upgrade of amenities to increase female participation, provision of disability access, upgrade of referee amenities)

 - Increase security at community football facilities (e.g. installation of perimeter fencing).

 The Fund may fund up to 50% of the net project costs, with a maximum funding contribution of $150,000 per project.
 The minimum amount an applicant can apply for is $50,000.